Nuclear Regulatory Commission.

 The Nuclear Regulatory Commission (NRC) has received and requests public comment on a petition for rulemaking dated October 16, 2009, filed by the Professional Reactor Operator Society (petitioner).
 The petition was docketed by the NRC and has been assigned Docket No. PRM-26-3.
 The petitioner is requesting that the NRC amend the regulations that govern fitness for duty programs.
-Specifically, the petitioner requests that the definition of “unit outage” be changed to “site outage” and be amended to clarify the way licensees schedule manpower on the front and back end of outages.
+Specifically, the petitioner requests that the definition of “unit outage” be changed to “site outage” and be amended to clarify the way licensees schedule manpower on the front and Start Printed Page 62258back end of outages.
 The petitioner believes the suggested amendment would require licensees to abandon past practice that could impact licensees' ability to safely execute future outages and would help to ensure that nuclear utilities continue to perform outages in a safe and efficient manner.

 Submit comments by February 10, 2010.
 Comments received after this date will be considered if it is practical to do so, but assurance of consideration cannot be given except as to comments received on or before this date.

 You may submit comments on this petition by any one of the following methods.
 Please include PRM-26-3 in the subject line of your comments.
 Comments on petitions submitted in writing or in electronic form will be made available for public inspection.
 Personal information, such as your name, address, telephone number, e-mail address, etc., will not be removed from your submission.